fseesink/MySetup/README.md

 * SSID and location (if WiFi issue)
 * etc.

-And often, once we get that info but haven't found the problem, we then have to ask users, many of whom are not technical, to do things to provide us with information such as
+And often, once we get that info but haven't found the problem, we then have to ask users--many of whom are not technical--to do things in order to provide us with information such as

 * IP address of their host machine as seen from the Internet (e.g., ask them to visit Google and search for 'my ip')
 * the routing table on their computer
 * the DNS settings on their computer
 * what this or that FQDN resolves to on their computer (as sometimes the issue has to do with where they are doing DNS resolving)
+* traceroutes to certain sites

 and so on.

-So I thought, "What if I could write a Go/Fyne program that compiles down to a single binary for each OS, that we could then post online or distribute to users and ask them to simply download and run it, and it would provide a simple GUI where they could copy/paste the results into our ServiceNow ticketing system?"
+So I thought, "What if I could write a Go/Fyne program that compiles down to a single binary for each OS?
+A program that we could then post online or distribute to users, asking them to simply download and run it?
+And this program would provide a simple GUI where they could copy/paste the results into our ServiceNow ticketing system?"

-And that's how this all began.
+And that is how this all began.
 As I write this, it's very early days.
 But I showed this to a few folks, and the idea seems to at least have some merit.
-So I am trying to sanitize the code so I can post this online for others to hopefully be able to use.
+So I am trying to sanitize the code so I can post this online for others to hopefully be able to use, if for no other reason than some example code of various things in Go.

+It may well go through several rewrites, as I learn more bits about Go and Fyne.
+But hopefully someone will find something useful in this, even if it's just how NOT to write a Go/Fyne app. :-P